 Cranberry and Dried Cherry Sauce is my all time favorite way to eat cranberries!
-It’s the perfect balance of sweet and tart with Dried Tart Cherries, fresh cranberries, allspice, a cinnamon stick, and cranberry concentrate.
+It’s the perfect balance of sweet and tart with Dried Tart Cherries, fresh cranberries, allspice, a cinnamon stick, and cranberry juice concentrate.

 ALERT:⚠ Foolproof cranberry recipe coming your way!!

-I have to tell on myself… I used to not even like cranberries until I found this recipe.
+I have to tell on myself… I used to not even like cranberries until I found this side dish recipe.
 Say whaaaa!??😳 Yup – it’s true.
 (Thank you Tiana for sharing the love, and the recipe with me many years ago!💕)

 I always thought cranberry sauce was bit too sweet, a little bitter and kind of mushy.
 But not anymore!🙌 The addition of dried tart cherries compliment the cranberries so nicely and really balance the dish out.
 Plus, I love that the cherries get all plump and juicy when heated in the juice and the cranberries stay in tact so no mushiness going on over here!👇